ajsteinmetz/ajsteinmetz.github.io/_posts/2024-11-07-su2-compactness.md

 ---

 layout: post
-title: "Proving that SU(2) is compact"
+title: "Proving that SU(2) is compact (and other group theory bits)"
 categories: mathematics
 tags: groups "Lie groups"